 - be domiciled in the municipality and have been domiciled in Québec for at least six months;

-- or have been, for at least 12 months, the owner of a property situated on the territory of the municipality.
+- have been, for at least 12 months, the owner of an immovable or the occupant of a business establishment situated on the territory of the municipality.

-An elector who is not domiciled in the municipality, but who is the owner of an immovable or the occupant of a business establishment situated on the territory of the municipality, must transmit a signed writing to the municipality asking to have his name added to the list of electors.
+An elector who is not domiciled in the municipality, but who is the owner of an immovable, or the occupant of a business establishment situated on the territory of the municipality, must transmit a signed writing to the municipality asking to have his name added to the list of electors.